Afro-Dominicans: 19th century

-In 1801, Louverture, abolished slavery in the eastern region of Santo Domingo, freeing about 40,000 enslaved persons, and prompting much of the planter of that part of the island to flee to Cuba and Puerto Rico.
-However, slavery was re-established in 1809 when the Spanish recovered the area.
-At the same time, the French governor Ferrand imported a second group of Haitian slaves to build the French colonial enclave Puerto Napoleon (Samana).
+In 1801, Louverture seized the colony from France and abolished slavery, freeing about 40,000 enslaved persons, and prompting much of the planter of that part of the island to flee to Cuba and Puerto Rico.
+After he was deposed in 1802, the French officials reasserted its domain in Santo Domingo, although slavery still remained prohibited.
+Some time after this, another slave revolt erupted, but was once again suppressed.

-Simultaneously, Ferrand rounded his troops to seize black children to sell into slavery.
+Simultaneously, Jean-Louis Ferrand rounded his troops to engage in slave raiding along the border.
 This action would infuriate and spark the wrath of Haiti's self proclaimed emperor, Jean-Jacques Dessalines.
 Realizing Ferrand's intention to restore slavery, Dessalines ordered an invasion of Santo Domingo in February 1805.
 He managed to reach the capital, but it was protected by a large wall, built back in 1540s by the Dominican slaves, thereby preventing Dessalines from laying his siege on the capital.
-However, after learning of a French ship believed to be heading towards Haiti to attack the country, Dessalines called off his invasion, and retreated through the Cibao, setting entire municipalities on fire, slaughtering many civilians he encountered, and committed numerous atrocities with no regards to race, sex or age.
-It is said that while Dessalines essentially targeted white and mixed-race residents, he extended his order to anyone not based on color or race, but by "sentiment."
-As a result, many black residents fell victim to the Haitian army.
-In addition, both black and mixed-race Dominicans were prohibited from leaving the island.
-In a church of Moca, two young girls, Maria and Nicolasa de Medina, were able to survive the massacre, but they had to witness their entire family be put to death by the invading army.
-From each city attacked, citizens were taken captive and forced to accompany the army back to Haiti, with many of them dying of hunger.
-Haitian soldiers raped the young girls and women, with some forced to serve as sex slaves.
-Upon their arrival in Haitian territory, these prisoners were either massacred in the streets, or forced on plantations.
-This massacre came to be known as the Beheadings of Moca.
+However, after learning of a French ship believed to be heading towards Haiti to attack the country, Dessalines called off his invasion, and retreated through the Cibao, practicing scorched-earth tactics along the way, one famous exemple being the events that came to be known as the massacre, or beheadings, of Moca.